imodeljs/imodeljs-samples/README.md

 ### Interactive App Development Setup

-1. (Optional) Create a sample project using the procedure at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#developer-registration).
+1. (Optional) Create a sample project using the procedure at [Developer Registration](https://www.imodeljs.org/getting-started/registration-dashboard/?tab=1).
 This step is not needed if you already have a project to test with.

-2. (Recommended) Register your application at [Developer Registration](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#developer-registration).
+2. (Recommended) Register your application at [Developer Registration](https://www.imodeljs.org/getting-started/registration-dashboard/?tab=0).

     For the purpose of running a sample on localhost, ensure your *SPA* app registration includes http://localhost:3000/signin-callback as a valid redirect URI.
 The client ID should start with spa-.

     If you would like to run a sample in Electron, create a *Desktop* app registration with http://localhost:3000/signin-callback as a valid redirect URI.
 The client ID should start with native-.

     Note: If you are just testing on localhost you can use the default registration included in the sample.
 However, it's recommended that you complete the registration, especially since registration is a requirement before the application can be deployed.
-For more information, see the section on [authorization](https://imodeljs.github.io/iModelJs-docs-output/learning/common/accesstoken/).
+For more information, see the section on [authorization](https://imodeljs.org/learning/common/accesstoken/).

-3. Configure your app using the value you obtained from the registration process.
-In the interactive-app subfolder, edit src/common/config.json and src/common/configuration.ts.
+3. Configure your app using the values you obtained from the registration process.
+In the interactive-app subfolder, edit the `.env.local` file.

 4. Follow the [steps](#building-samples) to build the samples.